isomerpages/govtech-gobusiness/pages/blog/2022-02-21-post-digital-ic.md

 ### 4. Contactless identity verification for businesses

 With the Digital IC, there is no longer a need for physical contact when verifying your customer's identity.
-All businesses need to do is view their customers’ information on the device’s screen,keeping both employees and customers safe.
+All businesses need to do is view their customers’ information on the device’s screen, keeping both employees and customers safe.

 Accepting the Digital IC can give businesses a more convenient, secure, and contactless way for identity verification.
 This helps to streamline business processes and makes identity verification more intuitive for customers as well – a win-win for both parties!

-Ready to accept the Digital IC at your business?
-Download the “Singpass Digital IC Accepted Here” wobbler [here](https://api.singpass.gov.sg/library/digital-ic/introduction){:target="_blank"}{:rel="noopener"}, and let your customers know they can present their Digital IC as proof of identity.
+**Ready to accept the Digital IC at your business?
+Download the “Singpass Digital IC Accepted Here” wobbler [here](https://api.singpass.gov.sg/library/digital-ic/introduction){:target="_blank"}{:rel="noopener"}, and let your customers know they can present their Digital IC as proof of identity.**

 ###### This article is accurate as at 10 Mar 2022